Our K-6 ACE Classes

 Build Life-Long Number sense with a Proven, Traditional Math Technique

-Recommended Grades : Kindergarten - 5th Grade
+Recommended Grades : Kindergarten - 6th Grade

 Program Format

-Visualize Number Sense and Logic with Hands, Touch, and Beads.
+Visualize Number Sense and Logic with a Proven Mental Calculator.

 The abacus is a traditional counting tool with rows of beads that represent numbers.
 By moving the beads, students learn how numbers work and how to perform calculations step by step.
 As students practice, they begin to picture the abacus in their minds and solve problems mentally — a skill called Anzan.
-Instead of just memorizing math facts, strong Abacus students can complete any sort of algebra or arithmetic calculation with their own mental calculator!

-Work Through A Proven Japanese Curriculum that leads to lifelong math confidence.
+Work Through A Proven Japanese Curriculum that Leads to Lifelong Math Confidence.

 This teaching helps Acers progress step-by-step as they learn:

-• addition and subtraction with the abacus
+• counting, addition, and subtraction with the abacus

 • multi-digit calculations